Understanding NLP in Deep Learning: Your Ultimate Guide to NLP

 As mentioned above, NLP is the intersection of linguistics, machine learning and deep learning that allows computers to process, understand and generate human speech for improved human-machine communication.

 The field of NLP rests on two intersecting subfields: natural language understanding (NLU) and natural language generation (NLG).
-The combination of these two—using NLU to understand human language and NLG to produce text from a machine—comprise the two main pillars of NLP.
+These subfields are designed to address specific NLP tasks such as information extraction, summarization, and dialogue generation.
+The combination of these two—using NLU to understand human language and NLG to generate natural language, producing text from a machine—comprise the two main pillars of NLP.

 Natural Language Understanding (NLU)